Anwaei/EmbodiedAI/docs/ENVIRONMENT.md

   - Isaac Sim `5.1.0` + Isaac Lab `v2.3.2`, Python `3.11`, PyTorch `2.7.0+cu128`.
   - LeRobot `v0.6.0` with the `smolvla` feature set, Python `3.12`, PyTorch `2.8.0+cu128`, TorchCodec `0.7.x`, NumPy `2.2.x`.
   - ROS 2 Humble on Ubuntu 22.04 using its native Python `3.10`, communicating with Isaac Sim through DDS and the Isaac Sim ROS 2 bridge.
-- The current container is **not ready to install or validate the stack**: it has no allocated GPU device, only 0.5 CPU and 2 GiB RAM, and its 30 GiB root filesystem is below Isaac Sim's minimum storage recommendation.
-Resolve this provisioning issue before bootstrap.
+- The restarted container now passes the static hardware/resource preflight: one usable RTX 5090, a 25-CPU cgroup quota, 90 GiB RAM, 45 GiB shared memory, and 550 GiB on the data disk.
+The 30 GiB root filesystem remains intentionally code-only.
+- Installation is still prohibited until this revised document is reviewed.
+The Isaac Sim Compatibility Checker and simulator smoke tests remain pending because Isaac Sim has not been installed.

 ## 2. Remote-machine audit